 Tuberculosis Notifications By Region

-Dar es Salaam city has remained as the major contributor of TB cases notification contributing making 20% of all cases notified.
-There was considerable regional variation as in the previous years with 50% of cases being contributed by only 6 regions - Dar- es-Salaam, Mwanza, Mbeya, Morogoro, Arusha and Tanga.
-The data indicated that 15 regions notified below the national average of 129 cases per 100,000 population.
+Dar es Salaam city has remained a major contributor of TB cases notification in Tanzania.
+Its contribution makes 20% of all cases notified in the country, a 1% decline as compared to year 2017.
+There was considerable regional variation as in the previous years with 50% of cases being contributed by 7 regions - Dar-es-Salaam, Mwanza, Arusha, Geita, Dodoma, Manyara and Mbeya.

 Tuberculosis Notification Rate